 Are you a roller coaster fanatic?
-If so, you’re probably already planning your 2021 trip to Cedar Point, and you’re probably wondering: When is Cedar Point open this year?
+If so, you’re probably already planning your 2022 trip to Cedar Point, and you’re probably wondering: When is Cedar Point open this year?
 How much are Cedar Point tickets?
 What’s the deal with Cedar Point’s new attractions?
-Plus, where are Cedar Point’s best hotels located, what are the details for Cedar Point’s water park, when does Cedar Point’s Halloweekends start and how the heck are they’re handling COVID?
+Plus, where are Cedar Point’s best hotels located, what are the details for Cedar Point’s water park and when does Cedar Point’s Halloweekends start?

 Well, metro Detroit families, look no further.